Digital Due Diligence in 24-72 Hours: The M&A Speed Advantage

 | Software & IP | Open source license risk, third-party dependency exposure, code repository signals |

-This methodology does not replace confirmatory diligence after LOI - it eliminates deal-breakers early and informs the valuation and structure going in.
+This methodology does not replace confirmatory diligence after LOI, it eliminates deal-breakers early and informs the valuation and structure going in.

 High-Value Use Cases Across the Deal Lifecycle